Roger Stone Indictment Raises More Big Questions About Russia, Trump 2016 Campaign

 In the summer of 2016, the fact of Russia's "active measures" was the subject of speculation, anonymous quotes and supposition — but was not officially confirmed in public.

-Since then, Mueller's office has detailed some of Russia's practices: Its use of social media agitation to deepen divisions among Americans, and the cyberattacks against political and other targets in search of embarrassing dirt to release.
+Since then, Mueller's office has detailed some of Russia's practices: the use of social media agitation to deepen divisions among Americans and the cyberattacks against political and other targets in search of embarrassing dirt to release.

 The question now is what Stone, Trump's then-campaign chairman Paul Manafort, Trump's family or Trump himself knew about what was taking place behind the scenes.

-Trump has gone back and forth then and now about what he accepts about the Russian election interference in 2016.
-But at the time he was consistent about how much he loved WikiLeaks and urged voters to focus on what it was revealing about the Democrats, no matter where the material was coming from.
+Trump has gone back and forth both then and now about what he accepts about the Russian election interference in 2016.
+But at the time, he was consistent about how much he loved WikiLeaks and urged voters to focus on what it was revealing about the Democrats, no matter where the material was coming from.

 The inside game